 Health care is an appointment-based industry, which means you only make money when your patients show up for their appointments.
 Unfortunately, getting patients to do that consistently is no easy task.
 Missed and cancelled appointments are the bane of many a provider’s existence—at least until they discover integrated scheduling software with automated appointment reminders and waitlist management.
 Combined, these features help you maximize your schedule, minimize cancellations and no-shows, and—when those cancellations do happen, because they certainly will—serve you up a waitlist full of patients eager to take those empty spots.
-So, without further ado, here are some best practices for waitlist management (adapted from this source, this one, and this one):
+So, without further ado, here are some best practices for waitlist management (adapted from this source and this one):

 1. Remember that it’s a numbers game.

 For a waitlist to be effective in filling spots as they become available, you need an always-full waitlist—and you also need to be ready and willing to contact a good number of people in order to fill each spot (unless, of course, your front office staff is so well connected to your patients that they know who would mostly likely jump at a last-minute appointment opportunity).
 Everyone else must play the numbers game: the more people on the list—and the more people you reach out to—the more likely you are to fill each slot.
 Thus, your front office staff absolutely must encourage patients to join the waitlist, which shouldn’t be too difficult given that many patients are eager to return sooner (or at a more desirable time).

 2. Use the right communication method.